nf-core/eager/docs/usage.md

 the MultiQC report.
 Note that all tools in the container are listed, so you may have to remove some of them that you didn't actually use in the set up.

-For example, in this example, we have used: Nextflow, nf-core/eager, FastQC, AdapterRemoval, fastP, BWA, Samtools, endorS.py, Picard Markduplicates, Qualimap, PreSeq, DamageProfiler, MALT, MaltExtract and MultiQC.
+For example, in the example above, we have used: Nextflow, nf-core/eager, FastQC, AdapterRemoval, fastP, BWA, Samtools, endorS.py, Picard Markduplicates, Qualimap, PreSeq, DamageProfiler, MALT, MaltExtract and MultiQC.

 Citations to all used tools can be seen